EliyahOrtiz/EliyahOrtiz/README.md

 - 👋 Hi, I’m @EliyahOrtiz
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
-At Lehman
+- 🌱 I’m currently learning At Lehman

 <!---
 EliyahOrtiz/EliyahOrtiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.